DirectoryTree/ImapEngine/readme.md

 // Get all message UIDs in the inbox.
 $messages = $inbox->messages()->get();

-// Get all messages in the inbox with various content.
+// Get all messages in the inbox with various content enabled.
 $messages = $inbox->messages()
     ->withHeaders() // Enable fetching message headers.
     ->withFlags() // Enable fetching message flags.